Smiles in Profiles: Improving Efficiency While Reducing Disparities in Online Marketplaces: Attention checks in the experiment

 \section{Attention checks in the experiment}

 To check the quality of experimental data, we included attention checks in the survey.
-Attention checks are questions designed explicitly to detect inattentive subjects through additional questions (\cite{abbey2017attention}).
-There are three purposes of the attention checks in our experimental setting: first, attention checks provide a signal of whether a recruited subject is paying attention to the information on the screen.
-Second, attention checks encourage the subjects to make thoughtful decisions.
+Attention checks are questions designed explicitly to detect inattentive responses through direct queries of attention or through questions designed to catch inattentive respondents (\cite{abbey2017attention}).
+There are three purposes of the attention checks in our experimental setting First, attention checks ensure that the recruited subjects are fully informed of their roles in the correct context before subjects make decisions.
+Second, attention checks prevent the subjects from careless decision-making and help the recruited subjects make rational decisions.
 In addition, attention checks also give us the flexibility to filter the data in order to have high-quality ones, depending on whether we would like to tighten or loosen our criteria.

 In order to avoid the attention checks themselves inducing a deliberative mindset and becoming a threat to the validity, we try to ask the subjects to recall detail in a previous image after they make the choice and the correct answer to that gives us the reason to believe that people have been paying rational attention to their choices.\footnote{\cite{kung2018attention} encourage researchers to justify the use of attention checks without compromising scale validity}